 An RB should have confidence that a licensee's corrective action program is effective; this includes assessments of the effectiveness of corrective actions as well as apparent cause analysis/root cause analysis and trend analysis.

 For more information, please see Questionnaire B: How to Inspect a Licensee's Corrective Action Programme (CAP) .

 The range of conditions and events taken explicitly into account in the design of a facility is known as the design basis [IAEA (NS-G-2.10)].
 The regulatory body (RB) may carry out inspections of facilities and activities to verify that the current configurations of and functions performed by safety systems, structures and components (SSCs) will meet the requirements to withstand current design basis conditions and events.
 Over the lifetime of a facility, the performance of SSCs may change as new technology and new processes are introduced.
 The licensee may aim to secure improved safety and performance by introducing new components, systems and upgrades.
 It is the responsibility of the regulatory body to assure that safety is not jeopardised as a result of those decisions.

-This workshop topic will focus on the methods, procedures and criteria used by RBs to inspect the design basis of NPP SSCs and will aim to identify relevant commendable inspection practices.
+This workshop topic focused on the methods, procedures and criteria used by RBs to inspect the design basis of NPP SSCs and aimed to identify relevant commendable inspection practices.

 For the more information, please see Questionnaire C: Inspection of the SSCs Current Design Basis .